HEALTHCARE COST & UTILIZATION PROJECT

 There are several resources available to validate your estimates from the nationwide databases.
 These include:

 • HCUP Summary Statistics: These include means on all numeric data elements, frequency distributions, and univariates on continuous variables.
 Summary statistics are provided by year and for each database-specific file.
 For the Core File (or for the NASS, Encounter File), both unweighted and weighted summary statistics are provided.
+To access the summary statistics for a particular year of a HCUP database, select the database from the Database Information page on the HCUP-US website, and navigate to the "Data Elements"" section of the Database Documentation page.

 • HCUPnet: An online query system through which users can generate statistics and information on inpatient and emergency department care as well as population-based healthcare in counties.
 For the nationwide databases, national statistics are provided overall as well as by certain diagnosis and procedure classifications and for certain patient and hospital characteristics.
 At this time, statistics are not available in the ambulatory surgery setting.